MicroEJ/docs/Tutorials/tutorialDiscoverEmbeddedDebuggingTools.rst

 This code creates a new Java thread that will print the message ``Alive`` on the standard output every 10 seconds.

-If the ``Alive`` printouts stop when the UI freeze occurs (assuming no one cancelled the ``Timer``), then it means that the MicroEJ Runtime stopped scheduling the Java threads or that one or more threads with a higher priority are preventing the threads with a lower priority to run.
+Assuming no one canceled the ``Timer``, if the ``Alive`` printouts stop when the UI freeze occurs, then it can mean that:
+- The MicroEJ Runtime stopped scheduling the Java threads.
+- Or that one or more threads with a higher priority prevent the threads with a lower priority from running.

 Here are a few suggestions:

-- Make sure no Java threads with a high priority are preventing the scheduling of the other threads.
+- Ensure no Java threads with a high priority prevent the scheduling of the other Java threads.
   For example, convert the above example with a dedicated thread with the highest priority:

   .. code-block:: java